All you need to know about the Stayers’ Hurdle at Cheltenham Racecourse on March 18.

 The race’s name was changed to the Lloyds Bank Hurdle in 1972, before a change of sponsor in 1978 saw the contest called the Waterford Crystal Stayers’ Hurdle, while the Bonusprint Stayers’ Hurdle took place between 1991 and 2004.

 Ladbrokes sponsored from 2005 to 2015, with Ryanair backing the 2016 renewal, during which time the race was known as the World Hurdle.
-The contest reverted to its earlier Stayers’ Hurdle handle in 2017, with Sun Bets taking over sponsorship.
+The contest reverted to its earlier Stayers’ Hurdle handle in 2017.

 2018 - Penhill